tokenized/docs/concepts-permissions.md

     AssetPermissions = (WXYZMF[])[]

-where W = Permitted, X = Administration Proposal, Y = Token Holder Proposal, Z = Administrative Vote, and N = the index of the field within the action, M[] = an array of booleans equal to the # of voting systems in the contract.
+where W = Permitted, X = Administration Proposal, Y = Token Holder Proposal, Z = Administrative Matter, and N = the index of the field within the action, M[] = an array of booleans equal to the # of voting systems in the contract.
 If X, Y, and Z are false, then M is empty (zero length).

 When you parse the permissions, you get an array of permission objects containing (XYZMF[])[].
-The Contract Offer and Asset Creation is used to determine the indexes of the fields.
+The Contract Formation and Asset Creation is used to determine the indexes of the fields.
 Index 1 is the field after the header.

 <a name="reference"></a>
 ## Reference